 Company technicians are generally reliable and accurate in helping to locate underground utilities but not always!

 Since your ultimately responsible for any damage, we recommend purchasing an underground utility locator or locating equipment to determine where underground infrastructure such as sewer lines, electrical cables and tracer wire are located including their depth.
+There are many pipe and wire locators to be sure to check out our article on the best underground utility locator equipment.

 The quality of underground utility locators varies, some provide more data than others and some are useful for locating more utilities than others.
 For example, some may only be useful for finding sprinkler systems and not gas lines deeply buried in the ground.

-If you a professional or representing an organization that frequently is involved in the excavation of earth, especially more than a few feet, we strongly recommend the best locating equipment you can afford to safely locate equipment.
+If you are a professional or representing an organization that frequently is involved in the excavation of earth, especially more than a few feet, we strongly recommend the best locating equipment you can afford to safely locate equipment.

 How to Safely Dig and Avoid Damage or Disruption to Utility Services